-Experienced Minneapolis & St. Paul Lawyers Defending Charges of Falsely Receiving Public Assistance
+Experienced Minnesota Lawyers Defending Charges of Falsely Receiving Public Assistance

 In Minnesota, it is a crime to falsely obtain public assistance you’re not otherwise entitled to receive.
 This can include family welfare benefits known as MFIP, medical assistance under the Affordable Care Act, or child care help.
 Making false statements – whether written or on paper – and not disclosing income or other important information can lead to criminal theft and fraud charges that can result in being sent to jail and having to pay back the money you were given by the state.